MSLNZ/msl-loadlib/README.rst

 to communicate with a 32-bit shared library from 64-bit Python.

 Tested in Python 2.7, 3.4+.
 The `examples <http://msl-loadlib.readthedocs.io/en/latest/direct.html>`_
 provided are currently only supported in Windows and Linux.
-The 32-bit server has not yet been created for OSX.

 **MSL-LoadLib** is a pure-python package, but `Python for .NET`_ depends on the .NET Common Language Runtime (CLR) on Windows and Mono Runtime on Linux and OSX and Py4J_ depends on having a